 - (1) Certain portfolio company investments are subject to contractual restrictions on sales. - (2) The amortized cost represents the original cost adjusted for the amortization of discounts and premiums, as applicable, on debt investments using the effective interest method. - (3) Loan contains a variable rate structure, subject to an interest rate floor.
-Variable rate loans bear interest at a rate that may be determined by reference to either the London Interbank Offered Rate ("LIBOR" or "L") (which can include one-, two-, three- or six-month LIBOR) or an alternate base rate (which can include the Federal Funds Effective Rate or the Prime Rate), at the borrower's option, and which reset periodically based on the terms of the loan agreement. - (4) The interest rate on these loans is subject to the greater of a LIBOR floor or 1 month LIBOR, which as of March 31, 2017 was 0.98%. - The interest rate on these loans is subject to the greater of a LIBOR floor or 3 month LIBOR, which as of March 31, 2017 was 1.15%.
-(5) - The interest rate on these loans is subject to the greater of a LIBOR floor or 1 year LIBOR, which as of March 31, 2017 was 1.80%.
-(6) - (7) Unless otherwise indicated, all investments are non-controlled, non-affiliated investments.
-Non-controlled, non-affiliated investments are defined as investments in which the Company owns less than 5% of the portfolio company's outstanding voting securities and does not have the power to exercise control over the management or policies of such - (8) This portfolio company is not a qualifying asset under Section 55(a) of the 1940 Act.
-Under the 1940 Act, the Company may not acquire any non-qualifying asset unless, at the time such acquisition is made, qualifying assets represent at least 70% of total assets.

-Position or portion thereof is an unfunded loan commitment.
-See Note 7 "Commitments and Contingencies". - (9) - (10)The negative cost is the result of the capitalized discount being greater than the principal amount outstanding on the loan.
-The negative fair value is the result of the capitalized - (11) The date disclosed represents the commitment period of the unfunded term loan.
-Upon expiration of the commitment period, the funded portion of the term loan may be subject to a longer maturity date. - Unless otherwise indicated, all investments are considered Level 3 investments. - (13)Level 2 investment. - (14)Unless otherwise indicated, the Company's portfolio companies are pledged as collateral supporting the amounts outstanding under the Revolving Credit Facility.
-See Note 6 "Debt".
+Variable rate loans bear interest at a rate that may be determined by reference to either the London Interbank Offered Rate ("LIBOR" or "L") (which can include one-, two-, three- or six-month LIBOR) or an alternate base rate (which can include the Federal Funds Effective Rate or the Prime Rate), at the borrower's option, and which reset periodically based on the terms of the loan agreement. - (4) The interest rate on these loans is subject to the greater of a LIBOR floor or 1 month LIBOR, which as of June 30, 2017 was 1.23%. - (5) The interest rate on these loans is subject to the greater of a LIBOR floor or 3 month LIBOR, which as of June 30, 2017 was 1.30%. - (6) The interest rate on these loans is subject to the greater of a LIBOR floor or 1 year LIBOR, which as of June 30, 2017 was 1.74%. - (7) This portfolio company is not a qualifying asset under Section 55(a) of the 1940 Act.
+Under the 1940 Act, the Company may not acquire any non-qualifying asset unless, at the time such acquisition is made, qualifying assets represent at least 70% of total assets. - (8) Position or portion thereof is an unfunded loan commitment.
+See Note 7 "Commitments and Contingencies". - (9) The negative cost is the result of the capitalized discount being greater than the principal amount outstanding on the loan.
+The negative fair value is the result of the capitalized discount on the loan. - (10) The date disclosed represents the commitment period of the unfunded term loan.
+Upon expiration of the commitment period, the funded portion of the term loan may be subject to a longer maturity date. - (11) Unless otherwise indicated, all investments are considered Level 3 investments. - (12) Level 2 investment. - (13) Unless otherwise indicated, the Company's portfolio companies are pledged as collateral supporting the amounts outstanding under the Revolving Credit Facility.
+See Note 6 "Debt". - (14) As defined in the 1940 Act, the Company is deemed to be both an "Affiliated Person" of and "Control" this portfolio company as the Company owns more than 25% of the portfolio company's outstanding voting securities or has the power to exercise control over management or policies of such portfolio company (including through a management agreement). - (15) Investment is not pledged as collateral on the Revolving Credit Facility. - (16) The Company may be entitled to receive additional interest as a result of an arrangement with other lenders in the syndication.